pksilen/vitja-service/README.md

 # Vitja service

 TODO
+  - Move dbcleanupservice method to salesitemservice
+    - create new sales item with special id assigned in tests and then deleteOldSalesItem
+    - ensure that create sales item was deleted
+- in Custom test, check that executeAfter, executeBefore and servicefunctionnames exists
+- create default sample args for regexps and other types (string)
 - remove defaultPaymentMethod, replace with isDefault attribute and return user sortedby that
   - test in IsExprTrue annotation that only one paymentmethod can have isDefault true
 - Make favoritesalesItemIds a many-to-many map to FavoriteSalesItem[] which is reference to SalesItem
 - Rename createOrder to placeOrder?
   - placeOrder should execute remote operation for payment which returns PaymentInfo
   - remote payment operation could have a url parameter for testing to return fake paymentInfo
-- CronJob tests
-  - Move dbcleanupservice method to salesitemservice
-    - create new sales item with special id assigned in tests and then deleteOldSalesItem
-  - deleteOldSalesItem method specifies timestamp offset as minus 5 months
-    - ensure that create sales item was deleted
-- create default sample args for regexps and other types (string)

 - Split to multiple microservices
   - Implement subentities as remote service queries
 - Node project for Backk: https://github.com/jsynowiec/node-typescript-boilerplate